-Assets mainly consist of cash, investments, and contributions due from members, participating employers and former members who are covered under the rules of the Federal Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA), and contributions due from the PERS and the TPAF to provide funding for post-retirement medical benefits.
-Between fiscal years 2002 and 2003, total assets increased by \$20.1 million or 27.7% from \$72.5 million to \$92.6 million.
-The increase in total assets is mainly due to increase in contributions from members and the State.
+Assets mainly consist of cash, investments, and contributions due from members, participating employers and former members who are covered under the rules of the Federal Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA), and contributions due from Public Employees' Retirement System (PERS) and Teachers' Pension and Annuity Fund (TPAF) to provide funding for post-retirement medical benefits.
+For the Governmental Activities, between fiscal years 2003 and 2004, total assets increased by \$60.0 million or 64.8%.
+For the Business-Type Activities, total assets increased by \$122.1 million or 44.0%.
+The increase in total assets is mainly due to an increase in fair value balances invested in the Cash Management Fund (CMF).

 Liabilities mainly consist of outstanding medical and long-term disability claim payments, including incurred but not reported (IBNR) claims.
-Total liabilities increased by \$5.3 million or 3.7% from \$141.7 million to \$147 million due to the increase in IBNR.
+For the Governmental Activities, total liabilities increased by \$29.5 million or 20.1%.
+For the Business-Type Activities, total liabilities increased by \$51.2 million or 24.2%.
+The increase in total liabilities is mainly due to an increase in claims payable including IBNR.